 100 /var/lib/dpkg/status

-The remaining /var/lib/dpkg/status line is normal local package history after a direct package removal.
+If the remaining /var/lib/dpkg/status line appears, it is normal local package history after package removal.

 Google Web Designer does not necessarily create per-user data until you actually launch it, so check your desktop account before deleting anything else.